IsTianSheng/LONG1k-32B/README.md

   pip install -r requirements.txt
 ```

- ## training
+ ## Training
 We employ the LLaMA-Factory framework for model training, benefiting from its efficient and user-friendly pipeline.
-Before training the code, you need to merge the json in LONG1k into one file and name it open_st11_32k_1k.
+Before training the code, you need to merge the json in LONG1k into one file and name it open_s11_32k_1k or other name.
 The training code uses the LLaMA Factory framework framework.
 The program will end in about 11 hours.
-Please refer to train/sft.sh for specific training parameters.
+Please refer to `train/sft.sh` for specific training parameters.
 ```
 export PYTORCH_CUDA_ALLOC_CONF=expandable_segments:True
 export TORCH_USE_CUDA_DSA=True